tonyjurg/N1904addons/docs/features/morph_entr_mbit.md

 ## Feature values

-A float number *stored as a string* representing the entropy expressed in mili-bits.
+A number *stored as integer* representing the entropy in mili-bits.

 In the N1904-TF dataset, the actual value ranges from 0 to 2584.